301 URL REDIRECTS when moving to ShinePages from another platform

 After you’ve moved your content to your new ShinePages site, you’ll see which URLs are different and create 301 redirects to help search engines keep track of your content.
 See below for further information on 301 redirects.

-Keep your domain name
+Try to keep your domain name

 When possible, keep your current domain name.
 No matter where you purchased your domain name originally, (GoDaddy, NameCheap, Google Domains, Domains.com, Squarespace, etc.) you will be able to connect it to your ShinePages site by just making two simple changes to your domain name's records.
 The instructions on how to connect your domain name are in the below article.

-Match URL slugs
+Try to match URL slugs

 Matching URLs will help preserve inbound links to your content.
 For example, if your old site's about page was at yourdomain.com/about, use this same URL on ShinePages.
 Otherwise, if your new About page was at yourdomain.com/about-us, anyone visiting the /about URL would get a "404 Page Not Found" error, unless you have done a 301 redirect.